Updated on April 28th, 2022 by Aristofanis Papadatos

 Note: As a Canadian stock, a 15% dividend tax will be imposed on US investors investing in the company outside of a retirement account.
 See our guide on Canadian taxes for US investors here.

-The company has steadily grown its cash available for distribution since the IPO.
+The company has steadily grown its cash available for distribution since its IPO.
 In 2018, the payout ratio in terms of earnings was 71%, and 82% using distributable cash.
+Using distributable cash, the payout ratio was 71% in 2020 and 66% in 2021.
+For 2022, we expect a payout ratio of approximately 74%.

 With this in mind, we see the payout as safe for the foreseeable future.
 There could even be room for continued dividend growth, as the company’s growth investments come online and contribute to cash flow growth.